Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS

 On the other hand, SIC is avoided in OMA due to the orthogonal transmission.
+The tradeoff between implementation complexity and network capacity is an interesting topic for further investigation.
+To assess the benefits of deploying RISs, Fig. \ref{capacity} also contains the NOMA capacity region and the TDMA/FDMA rate region in the absence of an RIS.
+As can be seen from Fig. \ref{capacity}, for both RIS configurations, a significant capacity/rate gain is introduced by deploying an RIS.
+Furthermore, the capacity gain of NOMA over OMA in the RIS-aided two-user BC is much more pronounced compared to the corresponding gain if an RIS is not deployed.
+This underscores the benefits of employing RISs in NOMA networks.

-The tradeoff between hardware complexity and network capacity is an interesting topic for further investigation.
-Note that, in this section, the capacity was characterized for the RIS aided single-antenna BC.
-The capacity limits and the capacity-achieving strategies for RIS aided networks with multiple-antenna transmitters and receivers are still largely unknown and constitute an interesting topic for future work.
+In this section, the capacity limits for the RIS-aided single-antenna BC were discussed.
+The capacity limits and the capacity-achieving strategies for RIS-aided networks with multiple-antenna transmitters and receivers are still largely unknown and constitute an interesting topic for future research.